bschreck/deep.sh/docs/tutorial_hist.rst

         ],
     }

-This rich set of data allows xonsh to do much more advanced inspection and manipulation.
+This rich set of data allows deepsh to do much more advanced inspection and manipulation.
-The sessionid, locking, and one-file-per-shell ideas allow for there to be multiple instances of xonsh running at the same time without competing and overwriting history constantly.
+The sessionid, locking, and one-file-per-shell ideas allow for there to be multiple instances of deepsh running at the same time without competing and overwriting history constantly.
 Of course, an external process deleting a history file can still cause problems.
 But hey, the world and the file system are messy places to be!